ESP32 BMP180 Web Server using Arduino IDE

 WiFiServer server(80); // start the server at default port number that is 80

-These lines checks if sensor is connected with ESP32 properly or not.
-If sensor is connected correctly, it will display the message “Not connected with BMP180/BMP085 sensor, check connections ” on serial monitor and will stuck in the while loop.
+These lines check if the sensor is properly connected with the ESP32 or not.
+If the sensor is connected correctly, it will display the message “Not connected with BMP180/BMP085 sensor, check connections” on the serial monitor and will be stuck in the while loop.

 (!bmp.begin())